cdktf/cdktf-provider-launchdarkly/docs/provider.csharp.md

 - *Type:* string

-The LaunchDarkly API key.
+The [personal access token](https://docs.launchdarkly.com/home/account-security/api-access-tokens#personal-tokens) or [service token](https://docs.launchdarkly.com/home/account-security/api-access-tokens#service-tokens) used to authenticate with LaunchDarkly.
+You can also set this with the `LAUNCHDARKLY_ACCESS_TOKEN` environment variable.
+You must provide either `access_token` or `oauth_token`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs#access_token LaunchdarklyProvider#access_token}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs#access_token LaunchdarklyProvider#access_token}

 ---